-However, as Local Parish Councillors our choices were to either allow Rother District Council, or developers and land owners to allocate where these new homes would be built, or alternatively – we are seeking to try and influence these choices and improve our community at the same time, by creating a Neighbourhood Plan.
+Local Parish Councillors felt that their choices were to either allow Rother District Council, developers and land owners to allocate where these new homes would be built, or alternatively – as a community, to seek to try and influence these choices and improve our community at the same time, by creating a Neighbourhood Plan.

-Neighbourhood Plans give communities such as ours, direct power to develop a vision for our neighbourhood and shape the development and growth of the local area.
+A Neighbourhood Plan give communities such as ours, direct power to develop a vision for our neighbourhood and shape the development and growth of the local area.

 We are able to choose where we want new homes, shops and offices to be built, have a say on what those new buildings should look like and what infrastructure should be provided, as well as grant planning permission for any new buildings we want to see go ahead.